cfbao/google-drive-trash-cleaner/README.md

 # Google Drive Trash Cleaner
 Permanently delete files in Google Drive after X days in trash/bin.

+Unlike many other cloud storage services, Google Drive doesn't auto delete files in trash/bin even after they've been there for a long time.
+There isn't even a way to check when a file was trashed.
-Google Drive doesn't offer the function to delete files after X days in trash/bin.
-This Python script helps you do this.
+This Python script helps you clean your Google Drive's trash.

 ## Dependencies
 To use the Python script directly